Rui2018/sp18-202-horizon-zero-dawn/Project Journal.md

 ### What blockers I have:
 1. When chenging the world, the music cannot play continuously.
-2. Need some time to build the concept on some requirments.
+2. Need some time to finish some requirments.

 ## Team member name:
 Fan Wu